stateright/stateright/README.md

+# Stateright

-A library for specifying state machines and model checking invariants.
+Stateright is a library for specifying state machines and [model checking](https://en.wikipedia.org/wiki/Model_checking) invariants.
+Embedding a model checker into a general purpose programming language allows consumers to formally verify product implementations in addition to abstract models.

 ## Example

-As a simple example, we can simulate a minimal "clock" that alternates between two hours: zero and one.
+As a simple example of an abstract model, we can simulate a minimal "clock" that alternates between two hours: zero and one.
 Then we can enumerate all possible states verifying that the time is always within bounds and that a path to the other hour begins at the `start` hour (a model input) followed by a step for flipping the hour bit.

 ```rust
 use stateright::*;